Positivity-Preserving Entropy-Based Adaptive Filtering for Discontinuous Spectral Element Methods: Implementation

 \subsection{Filter Implementation}

 The implementation of the entropy filter was formulated as an element-wise scalar optimization problem.
 At each substage of the temporal integration method, a filtering operation was performed on the solution to enforce the positivity-preserving and minimum entropy constraints, the latter of which was computed using the solution at the previous substage.
 If the unfiltered solution satisfied the constraints, no filter was applied.
 Otherwise, the minimum necessary filter strength $\zeta$ was calculated via 20 iterations of a bisection approach.
+Faster convergence could be obtained using more sophisticated root bracketing methods such as the Brent or Illinois methods, but these approaches were not explored in this work.
 For the density and pressure constraints, a minimum value of $\rho_{\min} = P_{\min} = 10^{-8}$ was enforced to ensure a non-vacuum state for the Riemann solver, such that the positivity constraints were instead implemented as

 For the entropy constraint, a numerical tolerance of $\epsilon_\sigma = 10^{-4}$ was given, such that the constraint was instead implemented as